henrybrigham/poker-leader-board/README.md

 	a. npm run build
 	b. npm run prod
 3. in /api
+	a. run sudo mongod
-	a. run node server.js
+	b. run node server.js

-More config is necessary to complete this step as it is setup to run on DigitalOcean via IP address http://208.68.36.85/
+4. Navigate to http://localhost:8080 to see app

 ##TESTING##
 1. npm i